 Due to its business interests in Barbados, Neptune Pharma had tracked the new legislation and adjusted company policies to comply with it.
-Now the company's chief information security officer (CISO) was requesting a tabletop exercise with information security personnel and legal counsels in both the United States and Barbados.
+Now the company's CISO was requesting a tabletop exercise with information security personnel and legal counsels in both the United States and Barbados.
 While the CISO didn't have specific cause for concern, he knew from experience that data privacy legislation had the potential to impact incident response efforts.